LCP

 c.
 On-Demand Instances

-• Advantages: Flexibility, no upfront costs, no long-term commitment.
+• Advantages: Flexibility, no initial investment, no long-term obligation.

-• Disadvantages: Higher costs compared to Reserved and Spot Instances.
+• Disadvantages: More expensive than Reserved and Spot Instances.

 a.
 Amazon S3 (Simple Storage Service)

-Amazon S3 is an object storage service with the least costly option, that provides scalability, data availability, security, and performance.
-It's ideal for great for frequent data access with high durability and low latency.
+• Amazon S3 is an object storage service with the most inexpensive offering.
+It is highly reliable, offers highly available options, secure and performance with its options.
+Ideal for cost-effective, frequent data access with high durability and no latency.

-• Advantages: Cost-effective, scalable, various storage classes (e.g., S3 Standard, S3 Intelligent-Tiering, S3 Glacier).
+• Advantages: Cost Effectiveness, scale availability, multiple storage classes (e.g., S3 Standard, S3 Intelligent-Tiering, S3 Glacier).

-• Disadvantages: May incur additional costs for data retrieval in certain storage classes.
+• Disadvantages: May incur other costs in data retrieval for specific storage classes.

 b.
 Amazon EFS (Elastic File System)